Building apps in Enterprise Grid

 Translation layer

-Slack Apps can turn on a translation layer in their app settings that will display "local" historical user IDs beginning with U for users that existing prior to a grid migration for a workspace the app was already installed on.
+Slack Apps can turn on a translation layer in their app settings that will display "local" historical user IDs beginning with U for users that existing prior to an Enterprise Grid migration for a workspace the app was already installed on.
 It also lets you use these classic user IDs within a migrated workspace.
 It's meant to be used for a short while.

-We strongly recommend you turn this translation layer off after using migration.exchange and going "wall to wall" with global user IDs, regardless of which letter they start with.
+We strongly recommend you turn this translation layer off after using migration.exchange and going all-in with global user IDs, regardless of which letter they start with.

 Building single-workspace apps